 However, getting rid of toxins before they accumulate too much in the body can help prevent certain long-term problems, which can certainly help people in the long run.
 Even in this regard, magnesium citrate has positive implications down the line.

 Many of the cognitive benefits of magnesium citrate can be realized quickly.
-People will quickly start to feel their overall ability to think improve.
-Many people will also experience the mood elevating effects of magnesium citrate fairly rapidly.
+People will quickly start to feel their overall ability to think to improve.
+Many people will also experience the mood-elevating effects of magnesium citrate fairly rapidly.
 They might find that they will be able to approach new tasks with renewed focus and energy as well.

 Magnesium citrate’s laxative effects and other digestive effects are going to occur in the short-term.
 People will experience a bowel movement within thirty minutes to three hours of taking magnesium citrate.
 They will be able to flush the toxins out of their systems fairly rapidly.
 Magnesium citrate is not going to permanently alter anyone’s digestive patterns unless they take it excessively.